The Cheapest Places to Travel Each Month of the Year in 2026

 What to expect: Temperatures in the 70s, minimal rain, and the city’s famous pastéis de nata at incredible prices.
 Plus a feeling of spring in the air.

-June: Quebec City, Canada
+Cheapest Place to Travel in June: Quebec City, Canada

 Photo Credit: Deposit Photos